...

 Iceland's Brennivín, Iceland’s Brennivín: Libations of the World

-Image from Brennivin Official Site
+Image from the Brennivin Official Site

 Improving the flavor

 The distillation techniques of the time (known as “burning”) meant that the resulting spirits (known as “burnt wine” or “brann-vin”) were often not palatable.
 To improve the taste, people would infuse the spirits with herbs.
 Caraway was available even in Iceland’s harsh climate and used to flavor the shipments of spirits from Denmark.
-This is how Brennivin aquavit was born.
+This is how Brennivin Aquavit was born.

 Prohibition Comes to Iceland